 Elena Fishman, Board Member

-In 2002, Elena trained as a Community Mediator with the City of Davis program that would later become YCRC.
+Elena is excited to join the YCRC Board in 2024 and contribute to its growth.
+Elena trained as a Community Mediator in 2002 with the City of Davis program that would later become YCRC.
 Several years later she trained as a Youth Restorative Justice Facilitator.
 Elena sees these “non-legal” methods to resolve conflict as a much kinder, more effective method to resolving conflicts.

 Financial Information for the Yolo Conflict Resoltuion Center can be found on Charity Navigator.